gitanshwadhwa28/POS-API/readme.md

 ## Technologies Used

-Here are the major framwords which were used in the project
+Here are the major framworks which were used in the project
 * [Brownie](https://eth-brownie.readthedocs.io/en/stable/)
 * [Onramper](https://onramper.com/)
 * [Nodejs](https://nodejs.org/en/)